Conversion in Luke-Acts

 5. Community, Agency, and Apostasy

 "Joel Green takes our understanding of repentance and conversion in Luke-Acts, and indeed the whole New Testament, to a new level of methodological sophistication.
 He delves into important aspects of modern cognitive studies and theory as a tool for understanding human experience and concludes that repentance/conversion (rightly regarded as synonymous) must be viewed as a holistic, embodied phenomenon.
-Green thus rejects William James's psychological approach to conversion and the widespread but generally unconscious assumptions of Cartesian dualism (the mind-body polarity), arguing that both perspectives have contributed to the distortion of a proper understanding of conversion in the New Testament.
+Green thus rejects the psychological approach to conversion and the mind-body polarity, arguing that both perspectives distort a proper understanding of conversion in the New Testament.
 Green also correctly emphasizes that conversion is not just a once-for-all experience but rather constitutes the beginning of a lifelong journey within the context of the faith community."

 David Aune, Walter Professor Emeritus of New Testament and Christian Origins, University of Notre Dame